ruksi/izakaya/README.md

     - no free SSL for the free tier :(
 - [x] [Vercel](https://vercel.com/)
     - doesn't really support Rust, and the focus is heavily on frontend
-    - could work well if paired with Fly.io; but that's a lot of moving parts
+    - could work well if paired with Fly.io; but that's too many moving parts for my liking
 - [x] [Dokku](https://dokku.com/)
     - works, but it's not really a managed PaaS if you have to manage it 😅
 - [ ] [Render](https://render.com/)
-    - very intuitive to use and works well in general
+    - intuitive to use and works well in general
+    - nice that it requires basically no changes to your repository
     - Rust building for deploy can take 10+ minutes
         - this was on the lowest paid plan
-        - there is some build performance boost if you are on team plan
+        - there is some build performance boost if you are on a team plan
-    - nice that it requires basically no changes to your repository
     - the free PostgreSQL gets deleted after 90 days, which sounds strange
+        - effectively this means you need to pay at least $14/month for an always-on service
     - the web UI is OK, not the best, but has a lot of options
     - feels better through the web UI than through the CLI
 - [ ] [Railway](https://railway.app/)